sundsoffice-tech/designer1/ss-messebau-configurator/apps/frontend/DEV-QA.md

 ### Collision playground & clearance
 - Load the Collision Playground preset in the Sidebar; it uses `modules.collisionClearance = 0.25`.
-- Attempt to overlap counters/truss; expect AABB warning + revert.
+- Attempt to overlap counters/truss; expect OBB warning + revert.
 Increase spacing (>0.25 m) and confirm collisions clear and movement is accepted.

 ### SeatingControls
 - Open Seating; add chair, barstool, and lounge entries with the `+` buttons and verify counts and positions render.